 But through all his successes, John Pudner saw firsthand the influence of money on politics—the manipulation of the system and the loopholes that didn’t favor a transparent election— one in which only select major corporate donors and union bosses were the true winners.
-With a desire to now reform the system instead of circumventing it, John Pudner will lead this team of ex-political wonks to help change the very industry in which they once thrived.
+With a desire to now reform the system instead of circumventing it, John Pudner now leads this team of ex-political wonks to help change the very industry in which they once thrived.